nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 The `delete` command:

-* Deletes the contact at the specified `INDEX`.
+* Deletes the contact at the specified `PERSON_INDEX`.
-* The index refers to the index number shown in the displayed contact list.
+* The `PERSON_INDEX` refers to the index number shown in the displayed contact list.
 * The index **must be a positive integer** e.g. 1, 2, 3, …​

 **Example 1:**